 Wrongful deaths are especially painful and difficult to come to terms with.
 When someone else’s negligence results in the death of a loved one, it can feel like the world is caving in around you.
 It may seem unbelievable to think that someone’s recklessness or carelessness killed your loved one.
 The knowledge that proper care and attention might have prevented death is devastating.
-The Tampa wrongful death attorneys at Fiol Law Group empathize with surviving family members after the wrongful death of a loved one.
-Contact our office today and let us help you during this difficult time.
+The Tampa wrongful death attorneys at Fiol & Morros Law Group empathize with surviving family members after the loss of a loved one.
+Contact our Tampa office today and let us help you recover during this difficult time.

-A wrongful death claim may be the last thing on your mind after the death of a loved one.
+A lawsuit may be the last thing on your mind after the death of a loved one.
 Your focus may be on planning a funeral, paying for burial expenses, or sorting through the mountain of medical bills left behind.
-However, a wrongful death claim can:
+However, our Tampa wrongful death lawyers can:

 - Give you a much-needed sense of closure.
-Pursuing justice for your deceased wife, husband, child, or parent can give your family what it needs to begin to heal.
+Pursuing justice for your victim’s wife, husband, child, or parent can give your family what it needs to begin to heal.

-- Shed light on the defendant’s negligence and help others.
-By exposing negligence, these claims can prevent future wrongful death cases.
+- Shed light on the defendant’s negligent actions and help others.
+By exposing negligence, these claims can prevent future wrongful death lawsuits.